pslucas0212/Part-5-Perparing-the-Template/README.md

 EOF
 ```

-We setup cloud-init to call back to Satellite.
+We setup the cloud-init to make a call back to Satellite.
 ```
 # cat << EOF > /etc/cloud/cloud.cfg.d/10_foreman.cfg
 datasource_list: [NoCloud]